 Cannellini, navy, or great northern beans are all excellent picks.
 They have a soft texture and stay firm after cooking.
 Canned beans offer a convenient shortcut, while dried beans require soaking and cooking before use.

-5. What can I serve with a Creamy Tuscan White Bean Skillet?
+5. Which side dishes go best with Creamy Tuscan White Bean Skillet?

 6. Can leftovers be saved and reheated?